The Development of Collective Redress/Class Action Regimes in Brazil

 Brazilian Case Law

-Furthermore, for the justices of the fourth panel of the Brazilian Superior Court of Appeals (STJ), in collective actions related to procedural substitution by parties with extraordinary standing, it is not necessary for the same parties to be present to give rise to lis pendens.
+Furthermore, for the justices of the fourth panel of the Brazilian Superior Court of Appeals (Superior Tribunal de Justiça or STJ), in collective actions related to procedural substitution by parties with extraordinary standing, it is not necessary for the same parties to be present to give rise to lis pendens.
 In line with the STJ's understanding in other judgments, the judge must eminently observe the identity of the potential beneficiaries of the outcome of decisions.

-The leading case on the subject before the STJ was the ordinary appeal in writ of mandamus (RMS) No 24.196/ES, for which the opinion was drafted by Justice Felix Fischer and decided by the Fifth Panel of the STJ on February 18, 2008.
-On that occasion, it was ruled that "the subjective aspect of lis pendens in collective actions must be seen from the perspective of the beneficiaries affected by the effects of the decision, and not by a simple examination of the parties that appear as plaintiffs in the claims."
-This understanding was reiterated by Justice Eliana Calmon, who drafted the opinion in REsp 1.168.391/SC (decision rendered on 05/20/2010), and other subsequent judgments.
+The leading case on the subject before the STJ was the ordinary appeal in the writ of mandamus (RMS) No 24.196/ES, for which the opinion was drafted by Justice Felix Fischer and decided by the Fifth Panel of the STJ on 18 February 2008.
+On that occasion, it was ruled that "the subjective aspect of lis pendens in collective actions must be seen from the perspective of the beneficiaries affected by the effects of the decision, and not by a simple examination of the parties that appear as plaintiffs in the claims".
+This understanding was reiterated by Justice Eliana Calmon, who drafted the opinion in REsp 1.168.391/SC (decision rendered on 20 May 2010) and other subsequent judgments.

 There are no specific rules concerning the powers the courts have in respect of class actions.
 However, under the general rules of the recently enacted Brazilian Code of Civil Procedure, one of the first steps of any lawsuit is a conciliation/mediation hearing seeking amicable settlement of the dispute, aided by a specialised mediator or conciliator.
-While this conciliation hearing was optional under the prior Code of Civil Procedure (1973), it is now mandatory, unless both parties agree to waive it (“Alternative Dispute Resolution”).
+While a conciliation hearing was optional under the prior Code of Civil Procedure (1973), it is now mandatory, unless both parties agree to waive it and take part in alternative dispute resolution.

 In Brazil, it is quite difficult to estimate the timeframe of proceedings in individual lawsuits or collective actions at the trial level, since this is subject to various acts/facts that are beyond the control of the parties, in addition to the possibility of interlocutory appeals from certain decisions and the lengthy production of evidence.
 Also, the duration of each step of a lawsuit depends significantly on the place where it is filed, as this can vary significantly between different courts.